cenobioh/bg3-assistant/README.md

 ## Features

+- 🔍 **Smart Search**: Automatically fetch item information from the BG3 Wiki as you type
-- ✅ Add items with their locations
+- ✅ Add items with their locations (auto-filled from wiki)
 - 📋 View all items in a checklist format
 - ✅ Mark items as collected
 - 📊 Track progress with a visual progress bar
+- 🏷️ Display item rarity and descriptions from the wiki
 - 💾 Automatic local storage persistence
 - 🎨 Modern, dark-themed UI